Wedding of King Carl XVI Gustaf of Sweden and Silvia Sommerlath

 But the young family’s happiness was soon cut short.
 The Duke of Västerbotten died in a plane crash in Denmark in January 1947, when his son was only seven months old.
 Carl Gustaf and his sisters later said that the adults in their lives rarely spoke of the tragedy with them and that Carl Gustaf himself did not know how his father died until he was seven years old.

-Sibylla and her father-in-law, Gustaf VI Adolf, supervised young Carl Gustaf’s schooling.
+Sibylla and her father-in-law Gustaf VI Adolf supervised young Carl Gustaf’s schooling.
 Carl Gustaf was educated entirely in Sweden, first at the Broms School and later at the Sigtuna School where he graduated in 1966.
 He was a somewhat indifferent student who had a difficult time with his studies due to dyslexia, a learning disorder not well understood at the time.

 Carl Gustaf served in all three branches of the Swedish military between 1966 and 1968.
 He was treated as an ordinary soldier during his service, where he gained praise from his superiors for his hard work and adaptability.
 Carl Gustaf also sailed around the world during his training, doing everything from scrubbing decks to washing dishes.
-The prince flourished during his time in the military but particularly during his naval training, passing the officer’s examination in 1968.
+The prince flourished during his time in the military, particularly during his naval training, passing the officer’s examination in 1968.

 Carl Gustaf often said he thought of himself as an ordinary man.
 He drove his own car, rode by regular passenger train whenever possible, and rarely traveled with an official entourage.
 Had he not been born in line for the Swedish throne, he claimed he would probably have had, “an earthy job, perhaps as a farmer.”